✅ SAFE — Sugar Snap Peas

 Can Indian Dog Breeds Eat Sugar Snap Peas?
 Breed-by-Breed Guide

-India's most popular breeds each have different metabolism, health risks, and sensitivities.
+No two common Indian breeds digest and react to food quite alike.
 Here is exactly how sugar snap peas affects the breeds most commonly kept as pets in India.

 Labradors are India's most food-obsessed breed and safe with sugar snap peas.
-Their primary risk is obesity from overfeeding — India's apartment Labs get limited exercise and gain weight easily.
-Stick to the Large column in the portion guide above.
+Weight is the big one for Labradors — flat-living Indian Labs burn off little and pile it on fast.
+Use the Large-size row in the guide above as your limit.
 Cut sugar snap peas into small pieces since Labs typically swallow food without chewing, creating a choking risk even with soft foods.

 Golden Retrievers have among the highest cancer rates of any breed, making antioxidant-rich foods like sugar snap peas genuinely beneficial rather than just a treat.
 Their high activity level means they burn calories well, but keep sugar snap peas to the Large column portions.
 Goldens overheat in Indian summers — frozen sugar snap peas pieces are an excellent hot-weather cooling treat.

-Indian Pariah Dogs (INDogs) evolved eating whatever was available on India's streets — their digestive systems are more resilient than pedigree breeds.
+The Indian Pariah Dog grew up scavenging on the street, so its gut is hardier than most pedigree breeds.
 Sugar Snap Peas is well-suited for Indie dogs.
-Most INDogs are 12–20 kg, so follow the Medium column.
+INDogs usually weigh 12–20 kg, so the Medium column applies.
 If you have recently rescued a street dog, introduce sugar snap peas gradually — start with half the portion and wait 48 hours to confirm no digestive reaction.

 German Shepherds are active working dogs who handle sugar snap peas well.
 Their one vulnerability is a sensitive gastrointestinal tract — introduce sugar snap peas slowly if it is new to your GSD's diet.
-Once established as safe for your individual dog, the Large column portions are appropriate.
+After a calm trial run, the Large-column portions are a reasonable working limit.
 GSDs in cooler Indian hill regions (Himachal, Uttarakhand, Coorg) can receive sugar snap peas year-round without seasonal restriction.

 Feeding Sugar Snap Peas in India — Seasonal Guide